The Wildfire That Is WordPress

 - Finally, it has MySQL database backend.
 It is not touted as exceptionally secure, but latest releases of WordPress employ the more reliable My SQLi driver.

 WordPress is inarguably a good place to begin with if your business is small and simple.
-Having developed many websites and web applications with WordPress, we at YapBuzz can reliably say that it does live up to it’s reputation.
+Having developed many websites and web applications with WordPress development company in USA, we at YapBuzz can reliably say that it does live up to it’s reputation.
 However, WordPress is not a one-shoe-fits-all solution.
 As your business expands, you will have to start with a view to build web applications of the more impressive variety since you will outgrow WordPress, something YapBuzz has helped it’s clients with a lot in the past few years.
 However, what with 25% of the world’s websites hosted on it, you possibly cannot go wrong with WordPress in the short run.